lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 - API functions for obtaining timing information about the current program execution, including the current physical and logical time

 Some standard C libraries are exposed to the user through `reactor.h`, including `stddef.h`, `stdio.h`, and `stdlib.h`.
+In addition, `math.h` gets automatically included.
 However, users who wish to avoid breaking changes between releases should consider including these libraries explicitly instead of relying on their being exposed by the runtime.